bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 *Printed dev board PCB*

 # Date: April 10

 Today, our team successfully soldered the dev board PCB, our backup solution for the breathalyzer system.
 We gathered, reviewed the schematic and layout, and soldered the PCB together.
 We then tested to make sure the PCB worked, which it did.
 We also began discussing the 3D-enclosure for the dev-board pcb.

 <img src="images/soldered_pcb_dev.png" alt="Image description" width="50%" height="50%">

 *Soldered dev board PCB*

+# Date: April 15

+Today, our team gathered to practice for the upcoming mock demo of our breathalyzer system.
+This rehearsal allowed us to refine our presentation skills, ensure a smooth delivery of information, and identify any areas for improvement before the actual demo.
+During the practice session, each team member took turns presenting their respective sections, focusing on conveying the key features and benefits of our TipsyTracker system in a clear and concise manner.
+We also made sure to address any potential questions or concerns that may arise during the demo.

+After each presentation, we provided constructive feedback to one another, discussing ways to enhance the clarity, flow, and overall effectiveness of our delivery.
+This collaborative approach helped us fine-tune our presentation, boosting our confidence and ensuring that we are well-prepared for the mock demo.

+# Date: April 18
+During our mock demo of the breathalyzer system at the ECEB, we encountered an unexpected challenge: the lack of access to data in the building.
+This limitation presented a potential obstacle for our presentation, as we needed to demonstrate the system's data communication and processing capabilities.
+We also found issues in our RFID sensor, leading us to re-order the part to resolder the system.

+# Date: April 19

+I came up with a solution to address the data access issue we encountered during our mock demo at the ECEB.
+I proposed that the ESP32 could create a local area network (LAN) to facilitate communication between itself, the Raspberry Pi, and the computer.
+This would allow us to demonstrate the breathalyzer system's data communication capabilities without relying on external internet access.

+However, we acknowledged that this solution would not enable the Raspberry Pi to send notifications during the demo.
+To overcome this limitation, we decided to film a video before the demo, showcasing the communication system in action and demonstrating that the notification feature works as intended.
+This video will provide valuable evidence of our breathalyzer system's functionality and help compensate for any limitations during the live demo.

+In addition to addressing the data access issue, we also received the new RFID component and proceeded to re-solder it onto our PCB.
+This update ensures that our breathalyzer system is fully equipped and prepared for the upcoming demo presentation.

+# Date: April 22

+Today, our team gathered for a meeting with the primary goal of filming all the notification features of our breathalyzer system.
+We wanted to create a comprehensive video that demonstrates the complete functionality of our communication system, including sending notifications to users and hosts, which will be shown during the demo presentation.

+During the meeting, we made sure to set up the breathalyzer system and connect all the necessary components, ensuring that everything was working as intended.
+Each team member played a role in the filming process, from operating the breathalyzer system to recording the notifications on various devices.

+We carefully filmed each notification feature, showcasing the seamless communication between the breathalyzer system, the Raspberry Pi, and the users' devices.
+This video will not only serve as evidence of the system's full capabilities but also provide a clear understanding of how the communication system works for the audience during the demo.